-Faunal/Floral (N=267)
+Faunal/Floral (N=506)

-A total of 267 faunal and floral remains were recovered from the site.
-The fauna included 158 fragments of bone and shell, representing both wild and domestic animals.
+A total of 506 faunal and floral remains were recovered from the site.
+The fauna included 391 fragments of bone and shell, representing both wild and domestic animals.
 Many of these objects likely represent the food refuse - beef, pork, chicken, and turkey were all recovered from the site.

-The flora consisted of 109 items, including peach pits, pumpkin seeds, walnut shells, and hickory nuts.
+The flora consisted of 115 items, including peach pits, pumpkin seeds, walnut shells, and hickory nuts.
 Some of these may have been consumed by the family (such as peaches), while others may have been grown for sale (like pumpkins).
 The walnuts and hickory nuts may be naturally occurring.
 Several pieces of dessicated fruit were recovered during the excavation in the root cellar of the house, but have not yet been identified.

 The foods families eat are highly cultural and often sensitive indicators of ethnicity and class status.
-Following the 2011 excavation, the faunal and floral remains from the Gallagher site will be sent to specialists who will supplement these cursory identifications with more detailed interpretations.
+Once the archaeological team has a sufficient sample from our excavations on Beaver island, the faunal and floral remains from the Gallagher site will be sent to specialists who will supplement these cursory identifications with more detailed interpretations.

-Furnishings (N=147)
+Furnishings (N=358)

 The Furnishings category includes artifacts usually associated with the home, but are not elements of the actual construction.
 Examples of furnishings include decorative elements, furniture, heating, and lighting.
-The objects specifically recovered from the Gallagher Residential Site include: 18 decorative elements (such as two possible figurine fragments, mirror pieces, and a decorative vase), two furniture-related artifacts (such as probable drawer pull handles), one heating object (part to a cast iron stove), and 82 lighting artifacts (primarily fragments of light bulb glass and lamp chimney fragments), and 44 fragments of what appear to be carbon components of a radio or other early electronic.
+The objects specifically recovered from the Gallagher Residential Site include: 20 decorative elements (such as two possible figurine fragments, mirror pieces, and a decorative vase), one door fixture, five furniture-related artifacts (such as probable drawer pull handles), one heating object (part to a cast iron stove), and 273 lighting artifacts (primarily fragments of light bulb glass and lamp chimney fragments), three electrical objects, 11 toilet-related artifacts, and 44 fragments of what appear to be carbon components of a radio or other early electronic.

-Maintenance and Subsistence Group (N=492)
+Maintenance and Subsistence Group (N=902)